 When coaching, I prefer to advise the use of a small opaque spot on the lens of the client’s shooting glasses.
 The allows the dominant eye to remain open but ineffective, which avoids any tension in the muscles of the eyelids.
 The opaque spot must be placed on the shooting glasses so that when the shotgun is properly mounted, the offending dominant eye cannot see the end of the gun or the target.

-If your shooting is falling apart ￼ or if you are just getting started with a shotgun, think about your eye dominance.
-One interesting challenge for a coach is the client who exhibits matching hand and eye dominance in the more relaxed environment of the practice or training ground, but whose dominance changes under the pressure of clay competition or the excitement of stratospheric pheasants.
+It can be a challenge for a coach to teach a pupil who exhibits matching hand and eye dominance in the more relaxed environment of the practice or training ground, but whose dominance changes under the pressure of clay competition or the excitement of stratospheric pheasants.